Loss Allocations When All Capital Accounts Are Zero: What Happens Next

 Why Don't Losses Stop at Zero?

-Partnership losses do not stop at zero because the regulations allocate losses based on who bears the economic risk of loss for the underlying debt -- not based on capital account balances.
+Partnership losses do not stop at zero because the regulations allocate losses based on who bears the economic risk of loss for the underlying debt, not based on capital account balances.
 Once all accounts hit zero, the analysis shifts from "who contributed capital" to "who is on the hook for the debt."

 What Happens After That?

-The debt classification drives everything -- who gets the losses, how far capital accounts can go negative, and what happens when the property is eventually sold or refinanced.
+The debt classification drives who gets the losses, how far capital accounts can go negative, and what happens when the property is eventually sold or refinanced.
 When nonrecourse deductions push capital accounts below zero, the partnership creates minimum gain.
 That minimum gain must eventually be "charged back" as income.
 It is a timing benefit, not a permanent one.

 This is not an edge case.
 It is the standard fact pattern for virtually every real estate partnership with a mortgage.
 The debt structure and the specific language in the operating agreement control every K-1 from that point forward.

-The Tax-Smart OA product includes a full Loss Allocations Deep Dive with step-by-step numerical examples for recourse, nonrecourse, and mixed-debt partnerships -- showing exactly how the K-1 numbers flow in each scenario.
+The Tax-Smart OA product includes a full Loss Allocations Deep Dive with step-by-step numerical examples for recourse, nonrecourse, and mixed-debt partnerships, showing exactly how the K-1 numbers flow in each scenario.

 Want the complete toolkit?